frankhale/nwjs-edge-example1/README.md

 #nw-edge-example

 An example usage of Node-Webkit and Edge.JS.
 This code calls a function inside a .NET class library from the DOM.
-I've included everything (except Node-Webkit) so this example code should work out of the box.

 <img src="https://github.com/frankhale/nw-edge-example/blob/master/edge-test.png?raw=true" alt="screenshot"/>